atlacord/Naga/README.md

 ## Contributions

-Any and all contributions to Naga are welcome (if you have access to this readme, you are a contributor!)
-Feel free to look at Naga's Trello page to view our roadmap, and ask any questions you may have in #dev_hub!
+Any and all contributions to Naga are welcome!
+Feel free to look at Naga's Trello page to view our roadmap, and ask any questions you may have in our Discord server!